Is Overprescription Fueling Veteran Suicides? | Derek Blumke

 We're at a point in time in history that I never thought I'd see.

-And I never believed that we'd have a leaders come into government with President Trump and with RFK Jr. going in there and saying, we have a problem and we're going to talk about it.
+I thought that I'd end up becoming a martyr over this issue, and I never believed that we'd have a leader come into government with President Trump and with RFK junior going in there and saying, We have a problem and we're going to talk about it and we're going to do something about it.

-And so having met Dr. Herodopoulos, acting chief of staff and senior advisor at the Surgeon General's office, she came and spoke at our roundtable yesterday, committing that this is a priority of this administration, meeting the former acting head of the FDA in tears as we're talking about this crisis and the loss of these families.
+And so having met Dr. Herodopoulos, acting chief of staff and senior advisor at the Surgeon General's office, she came and spoke.

-And her doubling down and saying this is a priority of this administration.
+And her doubling down and saying, this is a priority of this administration.

 This is a priority of the U.S. Department of Health and Human Services.

-And finding myself high-fiving, a senior FDA official, was the moment in history that I never thought I'd ever see come or could have even dreamed of.
+And finding myself high-fiving a senior FDA official was the moment in history that I never thought I'd ever see come or could have even dreamed of.

-And so I believe we're in a place where we are going to see action, and I believe the near future, I believe that these changes can occur through a very, very robust and detailed partnership between HHS and VA, where we look to provide more information for patients and more information for doctors, and so we can make prescribing safer and smarter.
+I believe that these changes can occur through a very, very robust and detailed partnership between HHS and VA, where we look to provide more information for patients and more information for doctors, and so we can make prescribing safer and smarter.

 And I believe we're in a point in time where we're going to see that in the very near future.

-Regardless of what your political affiliation is, Democrat, Republican, Independent, or whatever else it may be, we can do mental health better, not just for veterans, but for all Americans.
+As Democrat, Republican, Independent, or whatever it may be, we can do mental health better, not just for veterans, but for all Americans.

 It's been an honor.